-The Netherlands Army was mainly deployed in a Corps organization.
+The Netherlands Army was mainly deployed in a single corps organization.
 The three Dutch mechanized infantry divisions were organized along streamlined Brigade Group structures without divisional troops.
-The corps troops organizations, particularly artillery and engineer were quite extensive which allowed for very flexible grouping based on the mission assigned.
-Although each mechanized division has a Panzer Brigade, and the other two Brigades in each division has a Panzer Battalion, the armored punch of the corps comes from the attached German Panzer division.
+The corps troops organizations, particularly artillery and engineer were quite robust and extensive allowing for very flexible grouping based on the mission assigned.
+Although each mechanized division has a Panzer Brigade, and the other two Brigades in each division have a Panzer Battalion, the armored punch of the corps comes from the attached German Panzer division.

 The 2nd Group was dispersed throughout Dutch colonies in the Caribbean and West Indies, primarily providing local security but also able to form into a strike force if necessary.

-The other half of the operational tanks in the Netherland’s roster were Leopard 1V’s, the ‘V’ standard had a better fire control system then the original tank.
+The other half of the operational tanks on the Netherland’s roster were Leopard 1V’s, the ‘V’ standard had a better fire control system then the original tank.
 The 468 Main Battle Tanks (MBTs) were used primarily in the 1st Division and the Panzerinfantrie Brigades of the 5th Division.
-Also many of the Leopard 1 variants were used by the Dutch, including the Bridglayer, and the Armored Recovery Vehicles (ARV).
+Also many Leopard 1 variants were used, including the Bridge-layer and the Armored Recovery Vehicles (ARV).

 Infantry Fighting Vehicles (IFV)

 Although there were about 500 M113’s and up to 900 YP-408’s (an 8-wheeled Dutch design from the 50’s) in the Netherlands Army, the most important IFV was the YPR-765.
-Although they were derived from the M113, the basic version of YPR-765 was equipped with a 25mm cannon and firing ports so infantry inside the vehicle could fire their weapons.
-2079 of these vehicles were used but that includes several command variants, 119 Anti Tank variants (PRAT) with TOW missiles and other specialist vehicles.
-All of the regular army Panzerinfantrie units were equipped with this vehicle.
+Although they were derived from the M113, the basic version was equipped with a 25mm cannon and firing ports so infantry inside the vehicle could use their weapons.
+2,079 of these vehicles were used but that includes several command variants, 119 Anti Tank variants (PRAT) with TOW missiles and other specialist vehicles.
+All of the regular army Panzerinfantrie units were equipped with the YPR-765.

 For reconnaissance work the Dutch use the M113 based Lynx vehicle but have added a 25mm Oerlikon turret.
 There are 250 of these in service amongst the Reconnaissance battalions in each division and at corps level.

-The Netherlands Corps had extensive artillery firepower including an artillery battalion of 20 M109’s (Self Propelled (SP) 155mm howitzers) in each of the nine brigades and a Corps Artillery Group of Division size.
+The Netherlands Corps has extensive artillery firepower including an artillery battalion of 20 M109’s (Self Propelled (SP) 155mm howitzers) in each of the nine brigades and a Corps Artillery Group of Division size.

-Within the Corp Artillery organization were three ‘Groups’ of Brigade size: 101st with two batteries of Multiple Launch Rocket Systems (MLRS), 22 launchers and a battalion of Lance Missiles, 6 launchers.
+Within the Corp Artillery organization were three ‘Groups’ of Brigade size: 101st with two batteries of Multiple Launch Rocket Systems (MLRS) using 22 launchers, and a battalion of six Lance Missiles launchers.
 The other two ‘Groups’ were General Support (GS) tubed artillery units: The 102nd had five battalions of M110 SP 203mm (8”) howitzers and a battalion of M109s; the 104th Group (Reserve) had five battalions of towed 155mm guns, the M114/39.